SarthakJShetty/Donkey/README.md

 2. The bot is controlled over Wi-Fi from a host, using either a virtual or physical joystick and keyboard.

-3. Support of the Donkey Car Community (over 1,000 members at the time of this update.)
+3. Support of the Donkey Car Community (over 1,000 members at the time of this update).

 4. CAD Models are available to print the camera mounts.